vuestorefront/storefront-ui/apps/docs/components/components/radiogroup.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: RadioGroup is a common way to allow users to make a single selection from a list of radios.
+It provides additional error messages and alignment of the list.
+It is a wrapper for Radio components.
 ---
 # RadioGroup

-RadioGroup is a common way to allow users to make a single selection from a list of radios.
-It provides additional error messages and alignment of the list.
-It is a wrapper for Radio components.
+{{ $frontmatter.description }}

 <Generate />